Skip to main content Scroll Top

 Meta Quest 3

-While the Meta Quest 3 VR headset was initially designed for consumers, the persistent adoption of VR in the enterprise market has influenced Meta to quickly cater to corporate training needs, pushing faster load times and much more in their most current headset.
+While the Meta Quest 3 VR headset was initially designed for consumers, the persistent adoption of VR in the enterprise market has prompted Meta to quickly cater to corporate training needs, resulting in faster load times and much more in its latest headset.

-The Meta Quest 3 VR headset is reported to have double the processing power and 30% higher resolution than their previous headset.
-Much like other headsets, Meta Quest 3 is also following the trend of slimmer and sleeker hardware, with a 40% thinner optic profile to optimize user comfort during virtual reality training programs for extended use.
+The Meta Quest 3 VR headset is reported to have twice the processing power and 30% higher resolution than its predecessor.
+Much like other headsets, the Meta Quest 3 follows the trend toward slimmer, sleeker hardware, with a 40% thinner optical profile to optimize user comfort during extended virtual reality training sessions.

 Meta Quest 3 has also implemented the Snapdragon XR2 Gen 2, marking the most powerful technology they’ve put into a headset to ensure smooth user experiences that keep corporate learners immersed in their training.
-This VR headset requires a Meta account, prompting users to log in before starting their programs.
+This VR headset requires a Meta account and prompts users to log in before starting their programs.
 According to Meta, businesses can expect a crystal-clear experience that keeps learners completely immersed in the task at hand.

 With The Meta Quest 3 Virtual Reality Headset, You Can Expect: